ottok/salsa-ci-pipeline/README.md

 building `src:pkgB`.
 See how to
 [add private repositories to the builds](#add-private-repositories-to-the-builds).

-The URL of the repositories created by aptly follow the following pattern:
+The URL of the repositories created by aptly follow the pattern:
 `https://salsa.debian.org/%{CI_PROJECT_PATH_SLUG}/-/jobs/${CI_JOB_ID}/artifacts/raw/aptly`.
 So a simple way to add an aptly-produced repository to another project is by setting: